mangkoran/foobar-11ty/src/blog.md

 ---
 title: Blog
 layout: layouts/feed.njk
-postListItems: post
+postListItems: blog
 ---
-This is blog index
+This blog is a place for me to learn writing articles and also as reference for my future self before I forget things the next day.